PhilipChicco/FRMIL/README.md

 ### Datasets | Pre-process from Scratch
 * Download entire Camelyon16 WSI [CM16](https://camelyon16.grand-challenge.org/) dataset
-* Pre-processing employs the 'wsi_tools' modules and configuration files(see. /config/cm16_tools.yml)
+* Pre-processing employs the `wsi_tools` modules and configuration files(see. `/config/cm16_tools.yml`)
-  * Modify the files in /datasets/wsi/cm16 with your actual data path for all classes (example files included.)
+  * Modify the files in `/datasets/wsi/cm16` with your actual data path for all classes (example files included.)
-  * Modify paths for each step in 'cm16_tools.yml' i.e., global save location for extracted WSI tissue masks etc. (see. /config/cm16_tools.yml)
+  * Modify paths for each step in `cm16_tools.yml` i.e., global save location for extracted WSI tissue masks etc. (see. `/config/cm16_tools.yml`)
   * Run: \
     ``` python wsi_tools/xml2mask.py --config /path/to/config ``` \
     ``` python wsi_tools/sample_spot.py --config /path/to/config ``` \
     ``` python wsi_tools/sample_spot.py --config /path/to/config ``` \
     \
-    Note: Repeat for each class type i.e., {normal, tumor}, also modify the save paths in the sample-spot configuration section.
+    Note: Repeat for each class type i.e., `{normal, tumor}`, also modify the save paths in the sample-spot configuration section.
 Sample_spot saves a library files for all patch locations for patch extraction (eg. tumor.pth, and normal.pth).

   * Once patch-locations have been sampled: Run: \
   ``` python wsi_tools/create_lib.py --config /path/to/config ``` : This combines the library files for each class into a single file. \